imck037/python-ml-projects/HousePricePrediction/README.md

-## **Hose Price Prediction Using 6 Different Regression Model**
+## **Hose Price Prediction Using 8 Different Regression Model**

+### Dataset:
++ Boston Housing dataset is used for the training and testing all the models

+### Data PreProcessing:
++ Data preprocessing has been done using the Pandas and Scikit-Learn

-### 6 Regression Model Used:
+### All Regression Model Used:
 + Linear Regression
++ Neural Network Model
++ Ridge Regression
-+ Ridge and Lasso Regression
++ Lasso Regression
++ Support Vector Regressor
 + Decision Tree Regressor
 + Random Forest Regressor
 + Gradient Boosting Regressor

+### Model Implementation:
++ Models are implemented using Pytorch(5 models) and Scikit-Lern(3 Models)

+### Model Interpretation:
++ Features impact on the model output are visualize using the Shap Library

+### Experiment Result:
-+ Support Vector Regressor
++ All model except Support Vector Regressor are predicting the price  perfectly

-### Tool used:
-+ Boston Hosing Dataset has been used for the training of the model
-+ Pandas used to present the data
-+ Pytorch used for the training and validating the model
-+ The whole Code has been written in Jupyter Notebook
++ The Random Forest Regressor Model Predict the most accurate price among all models.